yashkumawat21/Todo-List/README.md

 Points :
--> Date autocomplete and reminders not complted.
+1-> Date autocomplete and reminders not complted.

- -> Sort was from high to lo in priority.
+ 2-> Sort was from high to low in priority.

--> As it is asked to edit the task in the current block like not to use any form so it is done in that way only.
+3-> As it is asked to edit the task in the current block like not to use any form so it is done in that way only.
+ 4-> Rest all is same.